HL7-DaVinci/pdex-server/README.md

 [http://localhost:8080/](http://localhost:8080/)

-You will then be able access the JPA server e.g. using http://localhost:8080/fhir/metadata.
+You will then be able to access the JPA server e.g. using http://localhost:8080/fhir/metadata.

 If you would like it to be hosted at eg. hapi-fhir-jpaserver, eg. http://localhost:8080/hapi-fhir-jpaserver/ or http://localhost:8080/hapi-fhir-jpaserver/fhir/metadata - then rename the WAR file to ```hapi-fhir-jpaserver.war``` and adjust the overlay configuration accordingly e.g.